Preventive Services to Help You Stay Well

 Getting the flu shot is free and easy

 Even if you’re healthy, you can still get the flu and spread the virus to others.
 That’s why the Centers for Disease Control and Prevention (CDC) urges everyone over 6 months old to get an annual flu shot.
-(Some children may need two doses to have the best protection, according to the CDC.4)
+(The CDC recommends that children ages 6 months to 8 years who are getting the flu shot for the first time receive two doses four weeks apart.4)

 Getting the vaccine could help prevent millions of people from getting sick and/or having to seek treatment from a doctor for flu-related issues.5

-Flu shots are available at your doctors' offices, participating urgent care centers, or local pharmacies6, including Rite Aid, Giant Eagle, Martin's, CVS, Giant, and many independent pharmacies.7 When you show your health care member ID card, your shot will be free.
+Flu shots are available at your doctors' offices, participating urgent care centers, or local pharmacies, including Giant Eagle, Martin's, CVS, Giant, and many independent pharmacies.
+When you show your health care member ID card, your shot will be free.

 If you have to pay for your shot, we will reimburse you.
-All you have to do is fill out and submit the flu shot reimbursement form (PDF) (UPMC for Kids flu shot reimbursement form [PDF]) or use your UPMC Health Plan Login to complete the digital flu shot reimbursement form on the UPMC Health Plan member site.
+All you have to do is complete the digital flu shot reimbursement form on the UPMC Health Plan member site (login required) or fill out and submit the flu shot reimbursement form.

 MyHealthfinder tool